What is a Financial Aid Offer Letter?

-For Stafford loans, if a student is enrolled less than full-time, the student’s Stafford loan may be decreased from what was on the initial award letter, because a student’s costs for part-time enrollment are less than for full-time enrollment.
-The Financial Aid Office will review a student’s enrollment status at the end of the 100% tuition refund period and make any adjusts to loan amounts prior to the disbursement of the funds.
+For Direct Loans, if a student is enrolled less than full-time, the student’s Direct Loan may be decreased from what was on the initial offer letter, because a student’s costs for part-time enrollment are less than for full-time enrollment.
+The Financial Aid Office will review a student’s enrollment status after the Census Date and make any adjusts to loan amounts prior to the disbursement of the funds.

-For Stafford loans, the student must be enrolled at least half-time (a minimum of six credit hours) for the semester.
+For Direct Loans, the student must be enrolled at least half-time (a minimum of six credit hours) for the semester.
 The Financial Aid Office checks the student’s enrollment status at the time of the loan disbursement.
-(Note: Classes added after the 100% tuition refund period will count toward the enrollment requirement for Stafford loans.)
+(Note: Classes added after the Census Date will count toward the enrollment requirement for Direct Loans.)

 If a student drops below half-time enrollment at any point during the semester, the student becomes ineligible for any additional Direct Loan disbursements for that semester while at a less-than-half-time enrollment status.
 (Note: The student is eligible to keep any Direct Loan funds that had been disbursed earlier in the semester while the student was enrolled half-time.
 The exception to this would be if the student drops all classes, in which case the Direct Loan must be recalculated based on the number of days the student attended for the semester.)

 Students who receive financial aid should contact the Financial Aid Office prior to dropping or adding classes to confirm how an enrollment change will impact their financial aid.